altayismail/altayismail/README.md

 ### Hi there 👋, I'm İsmail
 #### I am a Game Developer.

-- I’m student of Electronics and Communications Engineering at **Izmir Institue of Technology**.
+- I’m student of Electronics and Communications Engineering at **Izmir Institute of Technology**.
 - I have a background in professional Software Testing Engineering.
 - I developed many full-stack web application projects.
 - I’m currently working On-Chain gaming for Team Nakamo.